 Additionally, there are applications available that allow you to track employee access and monitor their time usage so you know they are not wasting time.
 There are also several available tools like instant messaging, teleconferencing, voip, and mobile smartphones that make communicating with your homebound employee so easy that you might even forget they are not in the office!

-If you want to get the most from your telecommuting policies and technology, give us a call at PHONENUMBER and we will be happy to discuss the options available to you.
+If you want to get the most from your telecommuting policies and technology, give us a call at (973)-882-4644 and we will be happy to discuss the options available to you.